 Have you been wondering about when and how to teach your kids about money?
+Or where to find money lessons for kids?
 As part of National Get Organized Month, ACCC wants to encourage parents, guardians and teachers to get organized to teach those important money lessons to kids.
+Our credit counseling belief is that they’re never too young to learn.
 We have outlined the core financial concepts for each age group below to help you on your way.

 Money Lesson 1: Money Does Not Grow on Trees, Grades K-2

 When kids see money come out of the ATM or see their parents swipe their credit card, they may not realize where money comes from.
 It’s important to teach them that money has to be earned by working.
 There are a few hands-on ways to instruct on this money lesson: